 Quad-constellation RTK in action

 Figure 1 shows the difference in RTK availability when using four satellite constellations in RTK instead of two.
 The plot shows RTK fix percentages in the quad and dual-constellation cases as the elevation mask is increased.
 Data were collected in Leuven, Belgium (latitude: 50° 51ʹ N) over 24 hours in open-sky conditions using Septentrio rover and base station receivers.
 To mimic the effect of satellite masking, the original data was re-processed using the offline re-processing engine PP-SDK with different settings for the elevation mask.

 With elevation masks of up to 35°, RTK availability is almost 100% in both cases.
 When visibility is good, the additional satellites won’t increase RTK availability, they will however produce a more robust RTK position with a lower DOP (Dilution of Precision).

 When elevation masks of between 35° and 50° are simulated, the benefits of quad-constellation over dual-constellation RTK become clearer.
 Under these conditions, the inclusion of Galileo and BeiDou resulted in an average increase of 40% in the number of RTK epochs.
 Over the course of an 8‑hour working day, this translates into an average of 59 extra minutes of RTK.

 When only satellites with elevations above 50° are visible, RTK availability becomes too low to be of any practicable use.

-Septentrio has already implemented quad-constellation RTK on its own receivers and several of the major European reference station networks have started upgrading the GNSS receivers in their networks.
+Septentrio has implemented quad-constellation RTK on its own receivers and many major European reference station networks also have quad-constellation GNSS receivers installed.